Wishart (Qld)

 An assessment of population growth drivers in Wishart reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census Wishart's population is estimated at around 11,856 as of Nov 2025.
-This reflects an increase of 523 people (4.6%) since the 2021 Census, which reported a population of 11,333 people.
-The change is inferred from the resident population of 11,807 estimated by AreaSearch following examination of the latest ERP data release by the ABS on Jun 2024 and an additional 25 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2605 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Population growth for the Wishart (Qld) statistical area (Lv2) was primarily driven by overseas migration that contributed approximately 93% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Wishart's population is estimated at around 11,856 as of Feb 2026.
+This reflects an increase of 523 people (4.6%) since the 2021 Census, which reported a population of 11,333 people in the suburb of Wishart (Qld).
+The change is inferred from the resident population of 11,807 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 25 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,605 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Population growth for Wishart was primarily driven by overseas migration that contributed approximately 93.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in Jun 2024 with 2022 as the base year.
-For any areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections released in Jul 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections released in Aug 2023 based on 2022 data for each age cohort.
-Looking at population projections moving forward, over this period projections indicate a decline in overall population, with the Wishart (Qld) (SA2) population expected to contract by 144 persons by 2041 according to this methodology.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
+However, these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Looking at population projections moving forward, over this period projections indicate a decline in overall population, with Wishart's population expected to contract by 146 persons by 2041 according to this methodology.
 However, growth across specific age cohorts is anticipated, led by the 85 and over age group, which is projected to grow by 262 people.

 Frequently Asked Questions - Population